 The crime rate has increased over the past decade in New Hampshire, going from 1,528 crimes in 2006 to 2,503 by 38% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Yes, but the term in New Hampshire is annulled.
+Yes, but the term in NH is annulled.
 Offenders must wait the specified amount of time first, after completion of their sentence and then they can petition the court to have their records annulled.

 Most of the violent crime offenders in New Hampshire were 20-29 and the largest percentage of violent crime victims were 20-29.